amd/HPCTrainingDock/README.md

 <img src="figures/script_flowchart.png" \>
 </p>

-As seen form the image above, the `--use-makefile` option will bypass the installation of the scripts and automatically get you on the container, on which packages can be installed with `make <package>` and then tested with `make <package_tests>`.
+As seen form the image above, setting `--use-makefile 1` option will bypass the installation of the scripts and automatically get you on the container, on which packages can be installed with `make <package>` and then tested with `make <package_tests>`.
 To visualize all the input flags that can be provided to the script, run: `./bare_system/test_install.sh --help`.

 If you are satisfied with the test installation, you can proceed with the actual installation on your systemr by doing: